piqueserver/aosprotocol/index.md

 Should be the first packet received when a client connects.

-The version must exist and be >= 1 (and <= the client's Powerthirst proto version or otherwise the client will refuse to connect) to enable certain Powerthirst features such as long-name support.
+The version must exist and be >= 1 (and &lt;= the client's Powerthirst proto version or otherwise the client will refuse to connect) to enable certain Powerthirst features such as long-name support.

 | ----------: | -------- |